TheFelixLive/Timer-V/README.md

 No, it will uninstall automatically along with the timer.

 # Permissions
+> [!Note]
+> Please share your experience with multiplayer [here](https://github.com/TheFelixLive/Timer-Ultimate/issues/new/choose) as it has not been tested extensively yet!

 When the timer is installed on a world for the first time one player gets the tag `trust_player_control`.
 With this tag, players have the opportunity to use extra functions in **[creative mode](#creative-mode)**.
 Those are marked in this guid with an admin popup ([see here as an example](#Control)).